 What is a Voice application?

-Voice applications are software components that makes spoken human interaction with computers possible, using speech recognition to understand spoken commands and answer questions.
+A Voice Application is any software component that makes spoken human interaction with computers possible, using speech recognition to understand spoken commands and answer questions.
 A voice activated device is a device controlled with a voice user interface.

 Usually, these applications can be static or dynamic depending on the level of complexity that is addressing.
 Static voice applications will respond the same every time is asked a given question or trigger; meanwhile a dynamic voice application will change according to some logic, for instance first time using the application respond “Welcome to Aussie Animals”, and the second time and subsequent conversations respond “Welcome back to Aussie Animals”.